proooxys/yourdomain/README.md

-# yourdomain

- 1 - Incluir os arquivos do adsys no Active Directory
+ ## 1 - Baixar os arquivos do adsys diretamente no repositório do Ubuntu

  ### Acesse o repositório do Ubuntu
 ```